DataKinds/datakinds.github.io/_posts/2018-04-19-a-charming-proposal.md

 {% highlight ruby %}
 [1, 2, 3, 4, 5].map{|n| n * 2 }
 {% endhighlight %}
 Now, let me put it out there: I love Ruby.
 But, there is a significant amount of line noise, everywhere from the pipes in the block argument to the commas in the list.
-Every little thing contributes to making Ruby a "read-only" language.
+Every little thing contributes to the fact that Ruby is a "read-only" language.
 Even compare that to an implementation in C++:
 {% highlight c++ %}
 #include <algorithm>